 And if so, why do we emphasize ’testing’ so much?

-If we were to value testing on the right, and building quality into the product on the left, what would that look like?
+If we were to value testing on the right, and building quality into the product on the left, what does that look like in the ‘real world’?

 It seems to me the first step toward clarity of practice is clarity of expression.
 Some new terminology might give us fresh perspective and creative focus… for example, the ubiquitous term “unit testing” could be divided into two categories: